Ajaypal91/Cracking-the-coding-interview/README.md

 # Cracking-the-coding-interview
-These are my solutions to cracking the coding interview questions This repository contains the solutions to the book cracking the coding interview.
+These are my solutions to cracking the coding interview questions This repository contains the solutions to the book cracking the coding interview edition 5.
 I had placed different problems from chapters in their respective packages, so they are easy to track.
-Languages used Java, C++
+Languages used Java

-Note: This repository is updated as the new solutions are found.
+<b>Note:</b> This repository is updated as I solve more questions.